What is Letterpress Business cards

 Letterpress Starting at $85, no setup fees!
 EVER.
 Business Cards Letterpress.

 Letterpress VS Debossing

 Debossing is different from letterpress printing.
 Debossing is a process that makes an indented text or image in the paper.
 This process doesn't involve ink.
 Sometimes, a debossing is applied to a printed image to imitate letterpress.
 Debossing involves a separate stage in the production process, after printing and trimming.
-Because it requires a separate press run, a tolerance of 1/64 inch is standard for registration of deboss to printing graphic.
-In other words, it means the indent may not be perfectly aligned with the printed image.
+Because it requires a separate press run, a tolerance of 1/64 inch is standard for registration of debossing to printing graphic.
+In other words, it means the intent may not be perfectly aligned with the printed image.
 Standard offset printing with debossing is usually a less expensive alternative to letterpress.